cromandini/TATLayout/README.md

 #### Adding TATLayout as a project into your Xcode workspace:
 Set up an Xcode workspace that contains both your app project and the TATLayout project.

-1 - Clone the repository:
+1 - Clone the repository.
 ```bash
 $ git clone https://github.com/cromandini/TATLayout.git
 ```